Alibaba's Ant Group files for blockbuster Hong Kong, Shanghai dual listing

 The numbers underscore how Ant, 33%-owned by Alibaba and controlled by Alibaba founder Jack Ma, has remained resilient even as the COVID-19 pandemic has crippled many businesses.

-(Reporting by Julie Zhu; editing by Christopher Cushing, Jason Neely, Susan Fenton)
+(Reporting by Julie Zhu; additional reporting by Yingzhi Yang and Sumeet Chatterjee; editing by Christopher Cushing, Jason Neely, Susan Fenton, Kirsten Donovan)

 ((julie.zhu1@thomsonreuters.com; +852 2843 6519; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))